 The add/drop policy of the host university will apply for courses taken at partner institutions.

-2.7.1.
-Required Courses
+2.4.1.1 Required Courses

-All students must complete the following required courses in accordance with the Academic Regulations and Standing set out in Section 4 (p.
-6).
+All students must complete the following required courses in accordance with the Academic Regulations and Standing set out in Section 4 of this document.